freyesgu93/aws-solutions-architect-associate-notes/README.md

 - **Partition**: spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

 - **Spread**: strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+Maximum of 7 running instances per Availability Zone

 The __console does not support placement groups__, have to do it from CLI.